-We’re pleased to announce that we’ll be moving into The High Low, The Kranzberg Arts Foundation’s new literary arts venue in Grand Center.
-The renovated 2-story building, 3301 Washington, will open this summer.
-It will include office suites, workspaces for writers, a cafe, library, event space and gallery.
+We’re pleased to announce that we’ll be moving into the High Low, The Kranzberg Arts Foundation’s new literary arts venue in Grand Center.
+The renovated 2-story building will open this summer.
+It will include office suites with office partitions, desks, and the necessary equipment, workspaces for writers, a cafe, library, event space, and gallery.
+Before we move, we will make sure the office is clean and hygienic.
+We plan to do this by using cleaning companies, such as carpet cleaners.
+Those interested can learn more about carpet cleaning here.
+That will ensure the office has no dust or debris inside, ensuring our employees can comfortably sit inside.

 “We couldn’t be more excited,” said VLAA Executive Director Sue Greenberg.
 “Our new home will provide opportunities to collaborate on new programs and to better serve our Grand Center neighbors, allowing us to broaden and deepen our impact.”